R0hanW/CS180-Project4/README.md

 # README
-Rohan Wadhwa - Submitted Vocareum Workspace
+- Rohan Wadhwa - Submitted Vocareum Workspace
-Aidan Chen - Submitted Report on Brightspace
+- Aidan Chen - Submitted Report on Brightspace
+- Arjav Seshachalam - Submitted presentation

 # Instructions
-1. Compile all java files
+1. Run RunningServer.java from backend
 2. Run Main.java

-3. If you wish to run testCases, run RunTest.java instead of main.
+By following the above steps you will be landing in the login page, after which you sign up or login accordingly once you are successfully logged in, you will be able to see the courses available, to view each course you click on the course name which will take you to the course page in which you should be able to make the appropriate posts and depending on the restrictions the teacher made you can add replies and react to polls

 # Classes
+## GUI
+There are multiple different classes that fall under the GUI Folder, each of these classes have a purpose, The classes help set up the structure of what the frame will look like such as dimensions and then to mainly create appropriate JPanels that can be used when the scenario rises

 ## ProgramManager
 - Contains utility methods for program, e.g.
     - Reading/Writing to Users.txt and Courses.txt so program has Object Permanancy